stanzhai/GoldenPassport/README.md

 # GoldenPassport

-A native swift implementation of Google Authenticator for Mac
+A native implementation of Google Authenticator for Mac based on Swift3.

 # Screenshot